 One of the most common problems for men, premature ejaculation is when a man orgasms uncontrollably, either before or shortly after sexual stimulation begins.
 Sometimes it can even occur with little or no physical contact.

 With premature ejaculation, the orgasm becomes unwanted, spoiling the sexual experience and leaving both partners unsatisfied.
 Premature ejaculation affects nearly every man at some point in his life.

 It may result from both physical and psychological problems, though it is usually difficult to find the exact cause.

-Other psychological factors that can cause premature ejaculation include a religious background in which sex is stigmatised, stress and anxiety, guilt, depression or past sexual trauma.
-Physical causes may include an oversensitive glans (the top part of the penis), hormonal problems, past injuries, drug side-effects or neurological disease.
+Other psychological factors that can cause premature ejaculation include a religious background in which sex is stigmatized, stress and anxiety, guilt, depression, or past sexual trauma.
+Physical causes may include an oversensitive glans (the top part of the penis), hormonal problems, past injuries, drug side effects or neurological disease.
 In some cases, it is simply caused by disinterest or lack of attraction for a sexual partner.

 In many cases, it declines as a man gains sexual experience and learns to control his ejaculation.
 The best way to gain mastery over ejaculation is by identifying the sensations that signal an approaching orgasm and communicating with your partner to temporarily tone down stimulation.

 Using a condom or numbing creams and gels, which reduce sensation, can be other options.
 You could also experiment with different positions, or speak to your doctor about medications that may help treat premature ejaculation.
 Masturbation, and understanding what excites you, can also help you learn how to control your arousal.